WARNING: Version 5.1 of the Elastic Stack has passed its EOL date.

 Reporting uses the Kibana interface to generate reports.
-If you use a proxy in your stack or otherwise change how you access Kibana, you might need to configure the following settings.
+In most cases, you don’t need to configure Reporting to communicate with Kibana, it just works out of the box.
+However, if you use a proxy in your stack or otherwise change how you access Kibana, you might need to configure the following settings.

 The root path used to access Kibana, defaults to